Parov Stelar: Breakthrough and musical development

 With the albums Seven and Storm (2005) and Shine (2007), Parov Stelar refined his sound by incorporating elements of jazz, house, and broken beat into his productions.
 These early works laid the foundation for his later success, which saw a stronger emphasis on electro swing with the release of Coco (2009).

 The two-part album Coco marked his definitive breakthrough and established him as a leading figure in electro swing.
-It featured the track Catgroove, which went viral and has amassed millions of streams.
-In February 2010, Canadian dancer Michael Startsev posted a video to YouTube (under the username "takeSomeCrime") in which he dances to Catgroove; it has gained over 55 million views as of July 2025.
+It featured the track "Catgroove", which went viral and has amassed millions of streams.
+In February 2010, Canadian dancer Michael Startsev posted a video to YouTube (under the username "takeSomeCrime") in which he dances to "Catgroove"; it has gained over 55 million views as of July 2025.

-In 2012, Stelar released the double album The Princess, which included globally recognized hits like Booty Swing and All Night.
+In 2012, Stelar released the double album The Princess, which included globally recognized hits like "Booty Swing" and "All Night".
 His subsequent albums, The Art of Sampling (2013) and The Demon Diaries (2015), continued to evolve his sound.
 With The Burning Spider (2017), Parov Stelar departed from his classic electro swing sound, bringing blues and jazz elements to the forefront.

 In 2020 he released Voodoo Sonic - The Trilogy, a three-part album series that combined his musical roots with new influences, showcasing different facets of his sound.
-His 2022 album, Moonlight Love Affair, took a more melodic direction, blending elements of pop and electronic dance music with his signature style in tracks such as Candy Girl and Toxic Lover.
+His 2022 album, Moonlight Love Affair, took a more melodic direction, blending elements of pop and electronic dance music with his signature style in tracks such as "Candy Girl" and "Toxic Lover".

 Throughout his career, Parov Stelar has worked with internationally renowned artists such as Lana Del Rey, Bryan Ferry, Marvin Gaye and Lady Gaga.
-He has also remixed two songs by fellow Austrian artist Falco: Vienna Calling, released in 2017 as part of the Falco 60 anniversary compilation, and Der Kommissar, released as a standalone single in 2022.
+He has also remixed two songs by fellow Austrian artist Falco: "Vienna Calling", released in 2017 as part of the Falco 60 anniversary compilation, and "Der Kommissar", released as a standalone single in 2022.

 Live performances and band

 In addition to his work as a producer, Parov Stelar is also an active live performer.
 In 2005, he performed with a full band for the first time, blending electronic beats with live instrumentation.
 His high-energy shows combine music, elaborate visuals, and elements of improvisation.

 Parov Stelar and his band have played at many of the world's leading music festivals, including Coachella (US), Glastonbury (UK), Sziget (HU), Hurricane, Southside, and Lollapalooza (DE), Pukkelpop (BE), Vieilles Charrues and Solidays (FR), NOS Alive!
 (PT), Untold Festival (RO), Frequency (AT), and Fête de l’Humanité in Paris, which drew a crowd of 100,000.
 He has also performed at renowned venues such as the O2 Academy Brixton in London and Zénith in Paris.
 His tours regularly take him across Europe, North America, and beyond.
 By combining live instruments with electronic sounds, he sets himself apart from traditional DJ sets and creates a distinctive live experience.

+On 16 May 2026, Stelar performed live as an interval act during the Grand Final of the Eurovision Song Contest in Vienna.